apache/tajo/tajo-docs/src/main/sphinx/tsql/variables.rst

 Once a tajo client connects to the Tajo master, it assigns a unique session.
 This session is kept until the client is disconnected or it is expired.

 For the sake of more convenient user configuration, Tajo provides `session variables`.
-With session variables, various configurations are allowed for each session.
+With session variables, different configurations are allowed for each session.

 ``tsql`` provides the meta command ``\set`` to manipulate session variables.
 Just ``\set`` command shows all session variables. ::